 New students are expected to attend the Orientation program.
 There is no need to register in advance.

-The New Student Orientation office will mail the following booklets/newsletters to all new students: the Villanova 101 booklet, mailed in June, which has a basic overview of the 4-day Orientation program, as well as information from Residence Life, Dining Services, the Wildcard Office, Learning Communities, and general University information, and the August Newsletter, with detailed information about Orientation, including Orientation Group Numbers and Designated Reporting Areas (where new students will meet with their Orientation Counselors).
+The New Student Orientation office will mail the following booklets/newsletters to all new students: the Villanova 101 emails, distributed all summer, which has a basic overview of the 4-day Orientation program, as well as information from Residence Life, Dining Services, the Wildcard Office, Learning Communities, and general University information, and the August Brochure, with detailed information about Orientation, including Orientation Group Numbers and Designated Reporting Areas (where new students will meet with their Orientation Counselors).
 Orientation Group Numbers and Designated Reporting Areas can also be found in myNova in early August.
 If you do not receive the above mentioned publications, please contact the Orientation Office.

 If you have any questions about AP credits, choosing your classes, or when you can register, please call the Dean's Office of your College:

-New students will be able to access their residence hall and roommate information in myNova in early August.
+New students will be able to access their residence hall and roommate information in myNova in late July.
 Questions about housing assignments should be directed to the Office of Residence Life - (610) 519-4154/4150.

-You will receive your Orientation Group information in the August mailing.
+You will receive your Orientation Group information in our brochure mailed to your home in August.
 Your group number and designated reporting area will also be listed in myNova.

 Information about Meal Plans and links to the contact and registration page can be found on the Dining Services website.
-New students must register for a meal plan through myNova before June 28.
+New students must register for a meal plan through myNova by mid-June.
 Questions can be directed to the Dining Services Office - (610) 519-4170.

 Commuter students are expected to attend the New Student Orientation Program.
 While there are specific events just for new commuting students, all other Orientation activities are geared toward all new students.
 Freshmen commuters will be placed in Freshmen Orientation Groups.
 Please note: Orientation activities will run until late in the evening each day of the program - commuters should be sure to secure transportation during the 4-day program.